Scraping Airbnb listing data with Python

 )

-As seen in the code above, a span element with the class “ru0q88m” holds the rating value.
-We extract this value, ensuring to strip any unnecessary whitespace.
+As shown in the code above, a span tag with the class “ru0q88m” holds the rating value.
+We extract and clean it to remove extra spaces.

 Extracting the listing price